draft-ietf-httpbis-safe-method-w-body-06.txt draft-ietf-httpbis-safe-method-w-body-latest.txt

 too voluminous to be encoded into the request's URI.
 For example, too voluminous to be encoded into the request's URI.
 For example,

-while this is an common and interoperable query: while this is an common and interoperable query:
+while this is an common and interoperable query: this is a common query pattern:

 GET /feed?q=foo&limit=10&sort=-published HTTP/1.1 GET /feed?q=foo&limit=10&sort=-published HTTP/1.1